Lake District Itinerary

 William Wordsworth was an amazing poet who had a big impact on the locals of the Lake District.
 He visited all corners of the Lakes and eventually made Ambleside his home until he died in 1850.
 Fast Forward to nowadays, you can visit what was once his home – Rydal Mount.

 Yes, that’s right, the Lake District has an aquarium you can visit.
 So, if you’re looking for things to do with kids in the Lake District then the Lake District aquarium should be on your itinerary.

 There are lots of awesome species to see such as;

 What is the Lake District Aquarium entrance fee?
 Tickets for the aquarium cost (£6-£7.50) for adults and (£4.40-£5.50) for children.

 The World of Beatrix Potter is one of the most popular attractions in the Lake District and brings many tourists to Bowness-on-Windermere.
 If you’re a family looking for what to do the Lakes, then you need to visit.
 However, this is not just for kids, adults can enjoy this amazing attraction too.

 The epic movie Peter Rabbit that released in 2018, did some filming at Lake Windermere’s Beatrix Potter.

 8. Honister Slate Mine & Via Ferrata

 Are you looking for unique activities to do in the Lake District?
-If yes and your seeking some adrenaline pumping activities, you need to check out the Honister Slate Mine & Via Ferrata.
-This slate mine and surrounding areas is used an adventure playground to take people of you out of your comfort zone and test you with adventurous challenges.
+If yes and you’re seeking some adrenaline-pumping activities, you need to check out the Honister Slate Mine & Via Ferrata.
+This slate mine and surrounding areas are used as an adventure playground to take people of you out of your comfort zone and test you with adventurous challenges.

-The Via Ferrata can be seen from a distance from a lay-by on the Buttermere side of the pass if you’re wanting to take some photography.
+The Via Ferrata can be seen from a distance from a lay-by on the Buttermere side of the pass if you’re wanting to take some photographs.